HighnessAtharva/Blog/content/projects/Studio Ghibli Gallery.md

 - Developers and Creatives, if you need this content, please [email](mailto:HighnessAtharva@gmail.com) to request access.
 I can make a similar content for you if needed (charges will apply).

 {{< video "/projects/ghibli.mp4" >}}

-This project showcases the beauty of Studio Ghibli's works by leveraging powerful Custom CSS, Parcel.js, and HTML.
-The main focus of this project is on the CSS implementation to create an immersive and visually stunning experience.

 ## Project Summary